Written by

 Reed, Ted.
 Progressive Steps to Syncopation for the Modern Drummer.
 Alfred Music, 1958.

 Rothman, Joel.
 Basic Drumming.
-JR Publications, 1966.
+JR Publications, 1989.

 Stone, George Lawrence.
-Stick Control for the Snare Drummer.
+Stick Control: For the Snare Drummer.
 George B. Stone & Son, 1935.